Giskard-AI/giskard-vision/giskard_vision/object_detection/Readme.md

 - [x] Intersection over Union (IoU)

-Currently, we only support one object both in the model prediction and ground truth, due to the constraint of the scan API.
-We will be working to remove such limit.
+Currently, we only support **one** object detection both in the model prediction and ground truth.